Welcome to the Faculty of Education, Health and Human Sciences

 • Study Skills Sessions

-You can find your programme induction timetables here, which include a list of events and activities for you to attend.
+You can find your programme Welcome timetables here, which include a list of events and activities for you to attend.
 If your programme is not showing here, they are still underway (TBC).
 Alternatively, you may receive this information another way such as by email so please do check your inbox regularly, including in your junk folder.

 Introduction/course essentials